 Two iconic Bach cantatas that reflect on life, pilgrimage, death, and eternal hope.
 Serenely beautiful poetry and music, sung by Canadian bass-baritone Russell Braun and featuring Tafelmusik Principal Oboist John Abberger, as well as period-instrument ensemble led by Jonathan Oldengarm.
 A co-presentation of Music at Met (Metropolitan United Church) and First Evangelical Lutheran Church.

 Back by popular demand, the Trinity Bach Project (period instruments and vocal ensemble) presents Bach’s Cantata 192, motet “Der Geist Hilft”, works by Rheinberger and more, with spoken word.
 Freewill donations are gratefully accepted.
 In person and livestreamed.

-There's an app for that!
-'That' being Met, of course.
-You can follow our programming, view the livestream, register for events, make a donation, and much more, through our new app.
+"There's an app for that!"
+You can follow our programming, watch the service, register for events and much more through our church app.
 Use your phone or tablet to download the app through the link below, or learn more on our news page.
 See you there!